Business could be asked to use less water, as scarcity risk reaches alert level in east of Scotland

-A report published by the Scottish Environment Protection Agency (SEPA) on Thursday warned of dry conditions, and updated the warning for the Borders, which joins parts of Fife, the Lothians, Aberdeenshire and Tayside in reaching alert level.
+A report published by the Scottish Environment Protection Agency (Sepa) has warned of dry conditions, and updated the warning for the Borders, which joins parts of the Lothians, Fife, Aberdeenshire and Tayside in reaching alert level.

 Recent rainfall has not improved the water scarcity situation in these areas, where groundwater levels are falling.
-River flows also remain low for this time of year across the east of Scotland.
+River flows also remain low for this time of year across the east of Scotland, Sepa said.

 Read More